Chebyshev expansion of spectral functions using restricted Boltzmann machines

 The main goal of this paper is to variationally approximate the zero temperature Green's function for a quantum many-body system:

-where $A$ is some local operator of interest, $E_0$ is the ground state energy and $z=\omega+E_0+i\eta$.
+where $A_i$ and $A_j$ are some local operators of interest, $E_0$ is the ground state energy and $z=\omega+E_0+i\eta$.
 The spectral function is thus obtained as $A_{ij}(\omega) = -\frac{1}{\pi}G_{ij}(z)$.
 The correction vector DMRG method recasts this calculation as a complex system of equations for each frequency $\omega$.
 In Ref.\onlinecite{Hendry2019}, the solution to this system of equations was encoded in the form of an RBM.
-The optimization is carried out by means of a natural gradient descent approach based on quantum geometry concepts that allows one to solve a large system of equations stochastically with RBMs, or any other variational wavefunction.
+The optimization is carried out by means of a natural gradient descent approach based on quantum geometry concepts that allows one to solve a large system of equations stochastically with RBMs, or any other variational wave-function.

 We here explore a different avenue by expanding the spectral function in terms of Chebyshev polynomials.
-In Ref.\onlinecite{Holzner2011} it was shown that this approach, combined with DMRG, can yield very accurate results with a fraction of the effort.
-In fact, it counts with several advantages over other methods, such as: (i) it provides uniform resolution over the entire relevant frequency range with a relatively small numbers of Chebyshev moments and (ii) the information to calculate each moment is encoded in an RBM that can be stored for later use or systematically improved if needed.
+In Ref.\onlinecite{Holzner2011} it was shown that this approach, combined with DMRG, can yield very accurate results with a fraction of the effort compared to other methods.
+In fact, it comes with several advantages over other methods, such as: (i) it provides uniform resolution over the entire relevant frequency range with a relatively small numbers of Chebyshev moments and (ii) the information to calculate each moment is encoded in an RBM that can be stored for later use or systematically improved if needed.

 The paper is organized as follows: In Sec.\ref{sec:cheby} we introduce the basic ideas behind the Chebyshev representation of the spectral function; in Sec. \ref{sec:rbm} we discuss the implementation using RBMs, and the details about the variational optimization.
 Results can be improved by taking advantage of error correction measures described in Sec.\ref{sec:correction}.
-Sec. \ref{sec:corrvec} covers an alternative approach using a continued fraction representation of the spectral function.
+Sec. \ref{sec:corrvec} covers an alternative approach using a representation of the spectral function in terms of a Krylov expansion of the basis.
 Results for both the one-dimensional and two-dimensional Heisenberg model on the square lattice are presented in Sec.\ref{sec:results}.
 We finally close with a summary and discussion of possible strategies to improve the accuracy of the calculation.